Court allows Biden employer vaccine mandate to take effect

 Larsen also argued that vaccinated workers “do not face ‘grave danger’ from working with those who are not vaccinated.”

 Arkansas Attorney General Leslie Rutledge, a Republican, said she would ask the U.S. Supreme Court to block the order.
-The Job Creators Network, a conservative advocacy group, said Friday it had already asked the Supreme Court to block the mandate.
+At least two conservative advocacy groups said they had already appealed to the nation’s highest court.

 “The Sixth Circuit’s decision is extremely disappointing for Arkansans because it will force them to get the shot or lose their jobs,” Rutledge said.